niklasi/cert-installer/README.md

 # Cert-installer

-Install, and optinally trust, ca-certificates for MacOS and Windows.
+Install, and optionally trust, ca-certificates for MacOS and Windows.

 # Install